SQL Query Guide

 c.last_name;

-Get customers within 500m of the Eiffel Tower or Times Square NY using lat/lng
+Get customers within 500m of the Eiffel Tower or Times Square using lat/lng

 SELECT